Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Recovering Intertemporal Hedging Demand in Factor-Driven Markets

 which matches the same trace normalization while rotating the uncertainty directions away from those of $\widetilde P_0$.
 We sweep $s_0\in\{10^{-3},10^{-2},10^{-1}\}$ under both aligned and misaligned $P_0$.

 \textbf{Two-stage solver, amortization, and evaluation protocol.} We use the two-stage pipeline of Section~\ref{sec:pgdpo-uncertainty}.
-Stage~1 trains a deployable policy by stochastic gradient ascent using pathwise/BPTT gradients (Section~\ref{subsec:pgdpo-bptt-pmp}).
-Stage~2 applies the $q$-aggregated Pontryagin projection computed under a warm-up policy (Section~\ref{subsec:ppgdpo-uncertainty}), implemented in the residual/control-variate form (Section~\ref{subsubsec:cv-projection}).
+Stage~1 (\textbf{DPO}) trains a deployable $Y$-blind policy by stochastic gradient ascent using pathwise/BPTT gradients (Section~\ref{subsec:pgdpo-bptt-pmp}).
+Stage~2 (\textbf{Pontryagin projection}) applies the $q_0$-aggregated stationarity correction computed under a warm-up policy (Section~\ref{subsec:ppgdpo-uncertainty}), implemented in the residual/control-variate form (Section~\ref{subsubsec:cv-projection}); the resulting projected rule is the output of \textbf{PG--DPO}.
 Interactive distillation amortizes the projected teacher into a fast deployable policy network (Section~\ref{subsubsec:interactive-distillation}).
 As a model-free baseline, we also train a PPO policy under the same $Y$-blind observation restriction and report its decision-time full RMSE in Table~\ref{tab:ou_rmse_s0_sweep_landscape}.

 We sweep $d\in\{5,10,50,100\}$ (one fixed market instance per $d$, following the same market-generation protocol used in Section~\ref{sec:hd-geometry}), train for $5000$ epochs, and evaluate every $100$ epochs.
 We evaluate the decision-time action at $t=0$ (i.e., $\tau=T$) and report RMSE to the analytic constant-portfolio OU reference \eqref{eq:pi-q-const-ou}.